gdw-workshop/2018_GDW_Workshop/exercises/command-line-tutorial.md

 mkdir Practice
 ```
 This will make a new directory called "Practice" in the Desktop.
 Feel free to change "Practice" to anything you would like.
-### NOTE:  Avoid using space in folder or filenames, they can cause a lot of problems.
+### NOTE:  Avoid using spaces in folder or filenames, they can cause a lot of problems.
 Use "_" instead!!!
 Minimize the terminal and look at your Desktop.
 Is your folder there?
 Great!
 Now move into this new folder:
 ```